Lola Lennox

-Lola Lennox Fruchtmann (born 10 December 1990), known professionally as Lola Lennox, is a British singer, songwriter, and model.
+Lola Lennox Fruchtmann (born 10 December 1990) is a British and Israeli singer, songwriter, and model.
 She is the sister of British fashion model Tali Lennox, and daughter of Scottish singer Annie Lennox and Israeli film producer Uri Fruchtmann.

 Early life

 Lola was born to Scottish singer and former Eurythmics lead vocalist Annie Lennox and Israeli film-producer Uri Fruchtmann in 1990.
 She started learning piano at age seven, and as a teenager would often sneak into her parents' basement to record songs she had written.
 She was raised in London, England, along with her sister Tali Lennox, before her parents' divorce in 2000.
-Her mother would later remarry American doctor Mitch Besser in a private London ceremony in 2012, with the two daughters in attendance.
+Her mother would later marry American doctor Mitch Besser in a private London ceremony in 2012, with the two daughters in attendance.